nelsonic/app/docs/client-user-dashboard.md

 }
 ```

-The endpoint save the new stagesAllowed on the job object
+The endpoint saves the new `stagesAllowed` to the job object.

-# Data Structure
+## Data Structure

-To display easily the dashboard information with Handlebars we have created the following data structure:
+To easily display the dashboard information with Handlebars, the data structure is as follows:

 ```
 {